tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 ### Grammar

-Dictionaries for Yomichan that help you look up Japanese grammar.
+Dictionaries for Rikaitan that help you look up Japanese grammar.

 * Nihongo no Sensei.
   Grammar by JLPT levels.